venoajie/my-ai-assistant/docs/prompting_guide.md

         ai --persona core/csa-1 --output-dir ./my_run \
           "<ACTION>Generate a plan to refactor the database connection logic.</ACTION>"
         ```
-    *   **Why?** Using the `<ACTION>` tag allows the system's pre-flight checks to reliably detect high-risk operations, even for new features, providing you with better safety reminders.
-It also provides a stronger signal to the AI.
+    *   **Why?** This leverages the system's best features for safety and resilience.
+It also provides a stronger signal to the AI and allows the system's pre-flight checks to provide better safety reminders.

-*   **DO Use the Two-Stage Workflow for Any Changes.**
-    For any task that modifies files or Git, always use the `--output-dir` flag and the "generate a plan" phrasing.
-This leverages the system's best feature for safety and resilience.
-    *   **Good:** `"Generate a complete execution plan to be saved in a manifest file.
-The plan must..."`
-    *   **Bad:** `"Fix the bug in this file and commit it."`

 *   **DO Provide All Necessary Context with `-f` Flags.**
     The AI cannot see your file system.
 If a change in `kernel.py` might affect `planner.py`, attach both.
 The more relevant context you provide, the better the AI's solution will be.